If you want to send me a Technics board for repair from outside the UK

 High value goods

-If you are not happy about putting such a low value on the goods then I can explain what to do.
+If you are unhappy about putting a low value on the goods please see my High Value Goods page.

 DISCLAIMERS